kylebrowning/services/readme.md

 Module port of Drupal Services module for Drupal 8

 ### What???
-Services is in Core, why are you doing this?
+REST is in Core, why are you doing this?

 - Services API allows others to expose custom API's or modify/hook into entities, and add actions/targetable actions or indexes in a standard way.
 - Provide endpoint capabilities to put your API behind a centralized URL